symbol/symbol-docs/source/api/status-errors.rst

     Failure_Multisig_Operation_Not_Permitted_By_Account, Validation failed because an operation is not permitted by a multisig account.
 A multisig account cannot be converted into a multisig account again.
     Failure_Mosaic_Invalid_Name, Validation failed because the name is invalid.
 The mosaic name may have a maximum length of ``64`` characters.
 Allowed characters are `a-to-z`; `0-to-9` and the following special characters: \`_-
     Failure_Namespace_Invalid_Duration, Validation failed because the duration has an invalid value.
 Duration is allowed to lie up to ``365`` days.
-    Failure_Mosaic_Invalid_Duration, Validation failed because the name is invalid..
+    Failure_Mosaic_Invalid_Duration, Validation failed because the name is invalid.
 Duration is allowed to lie up to ``365`` days.
     Failure_Mosaic_Name_Id_Mismatch, Validation failed because the name and id don't match.
     Failure_Namespace_Expired, Validation failed because the parent is expired.
     Failure_Mosaic_Owner_Conflict, Validation failed because the parent owner conflicts with the child owner.